 - Bring a camera and check out these tips for taking better light shots.

 - Use the AT Journey planner to find the best public transportation options from your neighbourhood.

-- Auckland Lantern Festival event maps are available, and being distributed by volunteers at the entrances to the festival along any of the primary walking paths into the domain.
+- In past years, Auckland Lantern Festival event maps were distributed by volunteers at the entrances to the festival along any of the primary walking paths into the festival.

-Will you be visiting the Auckland Lantern Festival this weekend?
-Which is your favourite lantern?
+Will you be visiting the Auckland Lantern Festival 2021?

 You might also like: